Jaguar E-Pace SUV review

 - Top-spec model is expensive

 Making a smaller SUV like the Jaguar E-Pace was an easy decision for Jaguar once it gauged the popularity of the F-Pace.
-The F-Pace may have been the manufacturer’s first SUV but it quickly became its fastest-selling model ever, and the obvious potential in making a smaller, less expensive version, to compete with upmarket rivals such as the Audi Q3, Mercedes GLA, Volvo XC40, Lexus NX, BMW X1, and Volkswagen Tiguan was too good to ignore.
+The Jaguar F-Pace may have been the manufacturer’s first SUV but it quickly became its fastest-selling model ever, and the obvious potential in making a smaller, less expensive version, to compete with upmarket rivals such as the Audi Q3, Mercedes GLA, Volvo XC40, Lexus NX, BMW X1, and Volkswagen Tiguan was too good to ignore.

-The 2.0-litre D165 diesel engine at the bottom of the range is the most economical non-hybrid, capable of up to 47mpg, partly because it’s the only model available with front-wheel drive.
-Four-wheel drive is available on the E-Pace and is mandatory if you want an automatic gearbox.
-The more powerful D200 is our pick of the range, combining its 201bhp with economy of just over 40mpg when fitted with a manual gearbox.
-If your preference is for petrol, the 197bhp generated by the P200 will be more than adequate, but it will cost significantly more to run than a diesel E-Pace.
+Our pick of the range is the more powerful D200, which offers greater performance and fuel efficiency, combining its 201bhp with economy of just over 43mpg.
+If your preference is for petrol, the 246bhp generated by the P250 will be more than adequate, but it will cost significantly more to run than a diesel E-Pace.
 You’ll struggle to see more than 30mpg from any of the petrols.
 The P300e PHEV is the economy star, returning an official 141mpg with CO2 emissions of just 44g/km thanks to the helping hand from its electric motor and battery.

 The E-Pace is a good car to drive, and while it weighs more than a number of the other cars in its class, such as the Volkswagen Tiguan, the new chassis does a good job of disguising its weight.
 The interior is smart and surprisingly practical, and the performance on offer doesn’t come at the expense of comfort, even if the car can feel a bit fidgety sometimes, especially on larger alloy wheels.